Electronic-nuclear entanglement in Born-Oppenheimer wave functions and beyond: Theory

 where $\hat{T}_e$ and $\hat{T}_N$ are the kinetic energy operators for electrons and nuclei, respectively, and $\hat{U}$ encompasses all Coulomb interactions: electron-electron, nuclei-nuclei, and electron-nuclei.
 The collective electronic coordinates are denoted by $\mathbf{x}$ and the nuclear coordinates by $\mathbf{R}$.
 The BO approximation is based on the observation that nuclei are much heavier and thus move more slowly than electrons.
 As a result, one can treat the nuclei with a fixed geometry while solving the electronic problem.
 This allows the total molecular WF to be approximated as a product of electronic and nuclear components, that reads

-being $\phi_n(\mathbf{x}; \mathbf{R})$ the electronic WF parameterized by the nuclear coordinates and $\chi_{n,m}(\mathbf{R})$ the nuclear WF for the $n$-th electronic state and $m$-th nuclear state.
-To determine the electronic WF and energy, one solves the electronic Schr\"odinger equation at each fixed nuclear geometry $\mathbf{R}$, i.e.
+where $\phi_n(\mathbf{x}; \mathbf{R})$ is the electronic WF parameterized by the nuclear coordinates and $\chi_{n,m}(\mathbf{R})$ the nuclear WF for the $n$-th electronic state and $m$-th nuclear state.
+To determine the electronic WF and energy, one solves the electronic Schrödinger equation in each fixed nuclear geometry $\mathbf{R}$, i.e.

 where $E_n(\mathbf{R})$ defines the potential energy surface (PES) associated with the $n$-th electronic state.
-These surfaces serve as effective potentials for the nuclear motion, governed by the respective nuclear Schr\"odinger equation
+These surfaces serve as effective potentials for the nuclear motion, governed by the respective nuclear Schrödinger equation

 with $W^n_m$ being the total vibronic energy of the $m$-th nuclear state bound by the $n$-th PES.